Home: Products: ActiveReports Barcode FAQ & Tutorial:

-Self-Checking Barcode Fonts, MICR and OCR fonts are compatible with ActiveReports and may be used with ease.
-To use a self-checking barcode font such as the Code 39 barcode, an asterisk (*) will need to be inserted before and after the data encoded.
-Therefore, when encoding 1234567890 in a barcode, the encoded data display would be*1234567890* prior to applying the Code 39 font.
-Below is an easy way to do this:
+For self-checking fonts such as Code 39, insert an asterisk (*) before and after the data to be encoded.
+For example, when encoding 1234567890 in a barcode, the encoded data display will be *1234567890* prior to applying the Code 39 font.

-1. First, install the Code 39 Barcode Font Advantage Package which includes several fonts in different heights.
+1. Purchase, download, and install the Code 39 Barcode Font Advantage Package.

-2. Start Visual Basic and open the ActiveReport to which a barcode needs to be added.
+2. Start Visual Basic and open the ActiveReport that requires the barcode.

-3. On the ActiveReport toolbox, choose the TextBox control and create a text box on the report that is large enough to include the barcode.
-Make a note of its name in this case it is Field1.
+3. On the ActiveReport toolbox, choose the TextBox control and create a text box on the report that is large enough to contain the barcode.
+Make a note of the name; in this case, it is Field1.

 4. Double-click on a blank area in the report to show the report code.